Link-/simple-action/README.md

 This could be due to multiple problems.
 Revisit the `pre-requisites` and `workflow setup` sections.

 ## Changelog
+- v0.1.4-beta
+  - Support for repositories owned by organizations (public / private)
 - v0.1.3-beta
   - Variable aggregate issue label
   - Workflow is triggered by adding a sync label instead of open issue open / edit